 Schools are expected to consider their curriculum intent and to ‘give all learners…the knowledge and cultural capital they need to succeed in life’ (Ofsted Inspection Framework May 19 pg 9).
 We need to guide our pupils to recognise how they fit into a global context and arm them with the essential knowledge they need to prepare for future success.
 Environmental themed units dovetail perfectly with Science, Geography, D&T, PHSCE and Global Citizenship and make current issues relevant.
 Every school’s context is different, yet every school can make these themes relevant to their own locality in order to match the learning needs of their pupils.

 At The Literacy Company, we believe passionately in making learning relevant and purposeful through inspiring Literacy lessons.
-To find out more about our package of Literacy units, visit our website (click here for more details) or to enquire about our in-school training sessions on promoting Environmental issues through your Literacy curriculum, please email email@example.com.
+To find out more about our package of Literacy units, visit our website or to enquire about our in-school training sessions on promoting Environmental issues through your Literacy curriculum, please email firstname.lastname@example.org.